 The Canadian Horticultural Council (CHC) is a voluntary, not-for-profit, national association which represents the dynamic and diverse sector of Canadian agriculture known as horticulture.

-The CHC has a clear mandate to be a strong and active presence in the nation's capital on behalf of the sector by bringing issues to the attention of the Minister of Agriculture and Agri-Food Canada, and other federal and provincial ministers and departments, as directed by membership.
+The CHC has a clear mandate to be a strong and active presence in the nation's capital on behalf of the horticultural sector by bringing issues to the attention of the Minister of Agriculture and Agri-Food Canada, and to other federal and provincial ministers and departments, as directed by membership.

 The CHC maintains a broad focus on behalf of the membership.
 The issues embrace an extensive range of needs and concerns, such as: